 Trustees must allocate budget funds provided by the provincial government in accordance with Ministry of Education legislation, regulations and guidelines.
 The budget provides for payment of all expenses incurred for school purposes including staffing, textbooks, curriculum materials, school buildings, property and equipment.

-One of the Board’s primary roles is that of employer for more than 11,000 employees.
-Trustees maintain responsibility for ensuring health and safety and employment equity standards in accordance with the current legislation.
-The Board also negotiates the collective agreements with federations and unions representing its various employee groups.
-Trustees approve recommendations with respect to the appointment of senior staff and supervisory officers and are responsible for the hiring and terms of employment for the Director of Education.
+One of the Board’s primary roles is that of employer.
+Trustees maintain responsibility for establishing policies that support health and safety and employment standards in accordance with the current legislation.
+The Board approves collective agreements with federations and unions representing its various employee groups.
+Trustees are responsible for the hiring and terms of employment for the Director of Education.

 Trustees spend a considerable amount of time serving on Board Committees.
 In addition to the regular monthly Board Meeting, trustees are required to serve on the Board Standing Committee, which meets once each month as well as the Budget Committee which is scheduled as needed between March and June each year.

 There are numerous other ad hoc committees as well as statutory committees on which trustees are required to serve.
 Meetings may take place during the day or evening and usually involve Board and other resource staff.
 Committees develop recommendations for the Board’s consideration with respect to personnel, budget allocation, as well as program and planning for the delivery of public education.
 For current information regarding public Board and committee meeting dates and times please contact Board and Trustee Services, extension 2327 or 2262.